-- Programming events hosted throughout the summer including: Intern Symposium, Speaker Events with ESPN leaders & networking with Recruiters for full-time positions and attendance at AAJA’s annual conference (2020 will be in Washington, D.C.
-July 29-Aug.
-1, 2020).
+- Programming events hosted throughout the summer including speaker events with ESPN leaders & networking with Recruiters for full-time positions and attendance at AAJA’s annual conference.

-- The ideal candidate will fill a Social Media internship at ESPN, but the awardee may also be considered for a Production internship.
+- The ideal candidate will fill a Social Media internship at ESPN.

 - Must major in journalism, communications or a related field with an interest in pursuing a career in sports journalism.